LIA LOVES... THEATRE. DANCE. CULTURE. EVENTS.

 What a way to kick off opening weekend of the Adelaide Fringe with Michael Griffiths’ ‘Greatest Hits’.
 This Adelaide superstar, Helpmann Award winner and cabaret darling has curated his best of the best hits from his solo shows from the past 10 years.
 A self confessed eighties tragic, ‘Greatest Hits’ will take you from Madonna to Kylie, A-ha to Annie Lennox and some Cole Porter thrown in for good measure.
 Usually a one-man show, ‘Greatest Hits’ includes local musicians Felicity Freeman on bass and Steve Leske on drums, Michael tinkling the ivories at his showman best.
 Set in Adelaide’s newest Fringe hub, The Queens, Michael’s quirky and fun style perfectly suited the venue.
 From delivering his own introduction [a Fringe institution] to his final encore, Michael is a true entertainer.
 The epitome of cabaret; raconteur, audience engagement and collaboration, Michael delivered his ‘Greatest Hits’ with wit, enthusiasm, passion and showmanship.
 He was on absolute fire!
 As he took us on a journey through the late 70s into the 80s, he peppered his show with stories […]

-Review: Two Crews at Space Theatre
+Review: Unsung at The Space Theatre

 May 27, 2019